tomy2105/KnowledgeNotes/cloud/google.md

 ### Resource hierarchy

-Resources in Google Clodu are organized hierarchicaly:
+Resources in Google Cloud are organized hierarchicaly:
 - **organization** - is the root node in this hierarchy
-- **folders** - the children of the organization, a kind of sub-organizations within the organization used to model different entities likedepartments, and teams within a company
+- **folders** - the children of the organization, a kind of sub-organizations within the organization used to model different entities like departments, and teams within a company
-- **projects** - the children of tge folders, and individual resources are the children of the projects
+- **projects** - the children of the folders, and individual resources are the children of the projects

 For more info about hierarchy click [here](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy).

 **Note:** Each resource has exactly one parent and [Cloud IAM](#cloud-iam) roles granted to parent are inherited by all children!
-For more info related to resouce security [see Cloud IAM](#cloud-iam).
+For more info related to resource security [see Cloud IAM](#cloud-iam).

 **Labels** are key value pairs that can be attached to a resources and are utility for organizing resources providing more granularity than projects and folders.
 Can also be used in scripts to help analyze costs or for run bulk operations on multiple resources.